multicatch/browsermob-proxy/README.md

     //...
 ```

-Consult the Javadocs on the `net.lightbody.bmp.BrowserMobProxy` class for the full API.
+Consult the Javadocs on the `io.github.multicatch.bmp.BrowserMobProxy` class for the full API.

 ### Using With Selenium